Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 ## The Full Campaign
 A full-length 'campaign' of Hachi-Hachi is typically played in the following manner, facilitated by the items found in a Hachi-Hachi play set.

+These sets include go stones to serve as score tokens - black being 1 point, and white being 1 *kan* - along with baskets for each player to store them in.

 At the beginning of the game, each player receives a starting number of points- for example, 25 *kan*- from the bank, which represents their *buy-in*.

-Each player then immediately pays a pre-determined amount- for example, 5 *kan*- into a *prize pot*, which will be claimed by the final winner.
+Each player then immediately pays a pre-determined amount - for example, 5 *kan* - into a *prize pot* [褒美 - ほうび, *houbi*], which will be claimed by the final winner.

 Hence, each player begins the game with an amount of chips equal to their buy-in, minus the pot payment- in this example, 20 *kan*.